-Although we intend to request an agreement with the FDA regarding the proposed protocol for the additional Phase 3 clinical trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) under the SPA process, a SPA does not guarantee marketing approval of, or any other particular outcome from, regulatory review.
+Although we are conducting the ongoing Phase 3 clinical trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) under a SPA agreement with the FDA, a SPA agreement does not guarantee marketing approval of, or any other particular outcome from, regulatory review.

-We intend to request an agreement with the FDA regarding the proposed protocol for the additional Phase 3 clinical trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) under the SPA process.
+We are conducting the ongoing Phase 3 clinical trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) under a SPA agreement with the FDA.
 Under the SPA process, the FDA provides a clinical trial sponsor with an official evaluation and written guidance on the design of a proposed protocol intended to form the basis for an NDA.
 A SPA agreement indicates concurrence by the FDA with the adequacy and acceptability of specific critical elements of the overall protocol design for a clinical trial intended to support a future marketing application, but it does not indicate FDA concurrence on every protocol detail.
 A SPA agreement also does not ensure the receipt of marketing approval or that the approval process will be faster than conventional procedures.
 A determination regarding marketing approval is addressed during the review of a submitted NDA and depends on efficacy and safety results and an evaluation of the overall benefits and risks of treatment after review of the data from the development program in its totality.

 Even after the FDA agrees to the design, execution, and analysis proposed in a protocol reviewed under the SPA process, the FDA may revoke or alter its agreement if a substantial scientific issue essential to determining the safety or effectiveness of the drug has been identified after the testing has begun.
 A SPA agreement may also be changed through written agreement between the sponsor and the FDA.
-A revocation or alteration in an existing SPA could delay or prevent approval an NDA.
-In addition, any significant change to the protocol for a clinical trial subject to a SPA would require prior FDA approval, which could delay implementation of such a change and the conduct of the related clinical trial.
+A revocation or alteration in an existing SPA agreement could delay or prevent approval an NDA.
+In addition, any significant change to the protocol for a clinical trial subject to a SPA agreement would require prior FDA approval, which could delay implementation of such a change and the conduct of the related clinical trial.
 The FDA retains significant discretion in interpreting the terms of the SPA agreement and the data and results from any study that is the subject of the SPA agreement.

-Disruptions in the FDA and other government agencies caused by funding shortages or global health concerns could hinder their ability to hire and retain key leadership and other personnel, or otherwise prevent new products and services from being developed or commercialized in a timely manner, which could negatively impact our business
+Disruptions in the FDA and other government agencies caused by funding shortages or global health concerns could hinder their ability to hire and retain key leadership and other personnel, or otherwise prevent new products and services from being developed or commercialized in a timely manner, which could negatively impact our business.